Shawn Mendes postpones tour dates citing mental health

 Shows in St Paul, Omaha, St Louis and other cities are also postponed.

-As of now, the tour is set to resume July 31 in Toronto.
-A list of schedule tour dates is on his official website.
+As of now, the tour is set to resume on July 31 in Toronto.
+A list of tour dates is on his official website.

 “As soon as there are more updates I promise I will let you know,” his post said.